Common Challenges in API Management and How to Overcome Them

 - Implement API Analytics Tools: Use platforms like Google Apigee, AWS API Gateway, or Kong to track metrics such as latency, error rates, and usage patterns.

-- Set Alerts: Configure alerts for anomalies or performance issues to address problems before they escalate.
+- Set Up Alerts: Configure alerts for anomalies like high error rates or unusual traffic spikes.

-- Analyze Usage Trends: Use analytics to understand how your APIs are being used and identify opportunities for improvement.
+- Analyze Usage Trends: Use analytics to understand how your APIs are being used and identify opportunities for optimization.

 6. Governance and Compliance